-What is Business Email Compromise?
+What is

+Business

+Email

+Compromise?

 Business Email Compromise (BEC) is a type of scam targeting companies and organizations for financial gain or data theft.
 Cybercriminals typically compromise or spoof a legitimate email account to send fraudulent emails requesting transfer of funds or sensitive data while posing as the legitimate owner of the email account.

 Cybercriminals usually target high-level executives working in finance or involved with wire transfer payments.
-They compromise the corporate email accounts of such employees via methods such as keylogging or phishing attacks, or simply spoof their emails to appear as though it is sent from the target's legitimate email account.
+They compromise the corporate email accounts of such employees via methods such as keylogging or phishing attacks, or simply spoof their emails to appear as though the start from these emails are then sent from these emails.

+it is sent from the target's legitimate email account.
 Fraudulent emails are then sent from these email accounts with an established level of trust to other employees or related individuals, asking them to transfer funds or data to a specific bank account.
 The three types of BEC scam are illustrated in the diagrams below, developed by Trend Micro.